i8i8d2d2/i8i8d2d2/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Roblox Exploits
+- 🔭 I’m currently working on nothing
 - 🌱 I’m currently learning Lua
-- 👯 I’m looking to collaborate on Roblox Exploits
+- 👯 I’m looking to collaborate on banana
-- 🤔 I’m looking for help with Roblox Exploits
+- 🤔 I’m looking for help with banana
-- 💬 Ask me about Roblox Exploits
+- 💬 Ask me about banana
-- 📫 How to reach me: Discord.
-Username is i8i8d2d2
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm a femboy?
+- ⚡ Fun fact: banana